AlexcapFF/MSc-Data-Science-AUEB/README.md

 # MSc.
 Data Science

 ### Introduction
-This repository contains all the assignments I completed for the Data Science MSc. offered by the Athens University of Economics and Business in the time period 2018-2020.
+This repository contains all the assignments I completed for the **MSc. in Data Science** offered by the **Athens University of Economics and Business** in the time period 2018-2020.
 <br> All assignments have been evaluated and graded before they were uploaded.<br>
+Those that were group assignements are noted in the course's README. <br>

 I consider this repository as my portfolio since it serves the purpose of showing my progress throught the program's duration as well as a demonstration of the skills I had and those I acquired.